 - Warhammer Fantasy Roleplay: Stirpikes can reach twenty feet in length and are the largest freshwater predators in the Empire.
 They're highly aggressive, and will gladly devour anything that crosses their path.

-- Pikes are relatively uncommon fish in the Animal Crossing series, only found in rivers during the Winter.
+- Animal Crossing: Pikes are relatively uncommon fish, only found in rivers during the Winter.

 - In The Elder Scrolls series, Slaughterfish are basically pikes in all but name; being relatively small, aggressive, freshwater fish.
 A certain Thieves' Guild quest in Oblivion even features a giant one.